PeteHaughie/wordpress-development-scaffold/assets/init/README.md

 If you start to get network issues then you can run `docker network ls` to see what networks are currently running and stop them.

-## Looking for Help

-Obviously this is built for Mac and Linux as it currently stands -

 ## Donations

 If you find this boilerplate useful consider buying me a coffee: https://www.paypal.com/donate/?hosted_button_id=FA5Z4XMVJ6KZC